OvidijusE/Ovidijus_Eitminavicius_type8_node/readme.md

 - To run this project first install npm.
 - After that check, the .env example, copy it and put your data.
-- Then start the server
+- Then start the server.

 ```
 npm install -y